-- 3B5: By the end of 2021, utilize existing diversity listening sessions and various public stakeholders across the state for input on public awareness and education materials.
+- 3B5: By the end of 2022, listening sessions from 3A2 and various public stakeholders across the state for input on public awareness and education materials.

 - 3B6: By the end of 2022, incorporate Shared Risk and Protective Factor (SRPF) language and partners into toolkits, both existing and new.

 - 3B7: By the end of 2022, use data to identify and develop new materials/toolkits needed and modify existing toolkits for specific needs and settings to contribute to public awareness and education.